This guide provides more in-depth details for running Teleport in Production.

 |Kubernetes||Port used for |

 We have a detailed installation guide which shows how to install all available binaries or install from source.
-Reference that guide to learn the best way to install Teleport for your system and the come back here to finish your production install.
+Reference that guide to learn the best way to install Teleport for your system, then return to finish your production install.

 |Teleport configuration file.|